David Sawer - Biography

 Sawer’s operetta Skin Deep, written to a libretto by comedian Armando Iannucci, was premièred in 2009 by Opera North, with performances in Leeds, London, Salford, Newcastle, Glasgow and Bregenz and by the Royal Danish Opera in Copenhagen.
 In the same year, Rumpelstiltskin, a ballet for dancers and ensemble, was premièred by the Birmingham Contemporary Music Group, touring to Glasgow and the Huddersfield and Spitalfields Festivals.

 As part of the celebrations for Queen Elisabeth II’s Diamond Jubilee, Sawer’s new choral work, Wonder, was performed in York Minster in June 2012.
-Flesh and Blood, for two voices and orchestra, will receive its world première by the BBC Symphony Orchestra in February 2013.
-The Birmingham Contemporary Music Group gives the world première of the Rumpelstiltskin Suite at the Wigmore Hall in April 2013.
+Flesh and Blood, for two voices and orchestra, received its world première by the BBC Symphony Orchestra in February 2013.
+The Birmingham Contemporary Music Group gave the world première of the Rumpelstiltskin Suite at the Wigmore Hall in April 2013.
+Sawer’s The Lighthouse Keepers for two actors, ensemble and tape was premièred by the BCMG under Martyn Brabbins on 4/7/2013 in Cheltenham.